jzleetcode/jzleetcode.github.io/src/content/blog/cheatsheet-aws-tips.md

 }
 ```

+## Data Science and Machine Learning on AWS

+1. "Data Science on AWS" [book](https://www.datascienceonaws.com/), also has the "Generative AI on AWS" book.

 ## EC2

-How to find EC2 image infor by AMI id?
+How to find EC2 image information by AMI id?

+Check for more at this "Query for the latest Amazon Linux AMI IDs using AWS Systems Manager Parameter Store" [reference](https://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/).

 ```shell
 # find ec2 image info by AMI id